mxc-commons/znd-servicemanager/BENCHMARKS.md

 this using `get()`.
 The latter case reduces the influence of the refactoring results of service manager to the possible minimum.
 Both benchmarks include the times needed for service manager configuration.

-The time it takes to configure a service manager is much less than the time it takes to retrieve services from it.

-So the benchFullCycleGet benchmark delivers kind of a baseline, what performance improvements you can expect by employing mxc-servicemanger.
-Granted are 5-8% regardless of your particular way to use service manager functionality.

     +----------------+---------------------+--------+---------------+--------------+
     | benchmark      | subject             | diff   | tag:zend:mean | tag:mxc:mean |
     +----------------+---------------------+--------+---------------+--------------+